On asymptotically optimal confidence regions and tests for high-dimensional models: Empirical results

 We consider average coverage and average length of the intervals for individual coefficients corresponding to variables in either $S_0$ or $S_0^c$: denoting by $\mathrm{CI}_j$ a two-sided confidence interval for $\beta^0_j$, we report empirical versions of

-The following Tables \ref{tab1}-\ref{tab4} are for different active sets.
+The following Tables~\ref{tab1}--\ref{tab4} are for different active sets.

-\emph{Discussion.} As main finding, we summarize that the de-sparsified Lasso estimator is clearly better for the variables in $S_0$ than the residual based bootstrap.
-For the variables in $S_0^c$ with regression coefficients equal to zero, the residual bootstrap exhibits the super-efficiency phenomenon: the average length of the interval is often very close to zero while coverage equals one.
-This cannot happen with the de-sparsified Lasso estimator: in contrast to the residual based bootstrap, the de-sparsified Lasso estimator allows for a convergence result which is uniform for a large class of parameters and hence leading to honest confidence intervals, see Section \ref{uniform.section}.
-Furthermore, our empirical results for active sets with $s_0 = 15$ indicate that inference with the de-sparsified Lasso has its limit when the problem is not sufficiently sparse, especially for the case with equi-correlated design: this is in line with our theoretical results.
+\emph{Discussion}.
+As the main finding, we summarize that the desparsified lasso estimator is clearly better for the variables in $S_0$ than the residual based bootstrap.
+For the variables in $S_0^c$ with regression coefficients equal to zero, the residual bootstrap exhibits the super-efficiency phenomenon: the average length\vadjust{\goodbreak} of the interval is often very close to zero while coverage equals one.
+This cannot happen with the desparsified lasso estimator: in contrast to the residual based bootstrap, the desparsified lasso estimator allows for a convergence result which is uniform for a large class of parameters, and hence leading to honest confidence intervals; see Section~\ref {uniformsection}.
+Furthermore, our empirical results for active sets with $s_0 = 15$ indicate that inference with the desparsified lasso has its limit when the problem is not sufficiently sparse, especially for the case with equi-correlated design: this is in line with our theoretical results.

 Finally, we have also looked at non-Gaussian models where the error terms are from a scaled $t_5$ distribution (Student distribution with 5 degrees of freedom) with variance equal to one.
-The results (not reported here) look essentially identical as in Tables \ref{tab1}-\ref{tab4}.
+The results (not reported here) look essentially identical as in Tables~\ref{tab1}--\ref{tab4}.

-\subsubsection{Linear model: multiple testing}
+\subsubsection{Linear model: Multiple testing}

-We consider multiple two-sided testing of hypotheses $H_{0,j};\ \beta^0_j = 0$ among all $j=1,\ldots ,p$.
-We correct the p-values based on our $\hat{b}_{\mathrm{Lasso}}$ with the Bonferroni-Holm procedure to control the familywise error rate (FWER).
-The method based on multiple sample splitting \citep{memepb09} automatically yields p-values for controlling the FWER.
+We consider multiple two-sided testing of hypotheses $H_{0,j}; \beta ^0_j = 0$ among all $j=1,\ldots,p$.
+We correct the $p$-values based on our $\hat{b}_{\mathrm{Lasso}}$ with the Bonferroni--Holm procedure to control the familywise error rate (FWER).
+The method based on multiple sample splitting \cite{memepb09} automatically yields $p$-values for controlling the FWER.
 For measuring power, we report on the empirical version of

-The following Tables \ref{tab5}-\ref{tab8} are for different active sets.
+The following Tables~\ref{tab5}--\ref{tab8} are for different active sets.